TuringLang/Turing.jl/docs/src/using-turing/performancetips.md

 ## Choose your AD backend
 Turing currently provides support for two different automatic differentiation (AD) backends.
-Generally, try to use `:forward_diff` for models with few parameters and `:reverse_diff`, `:tracker` or `:zygote` for models with large parameter vectors or linear algebra operations.
+Generally, try to use `:forwarddiff` for models with few parameters and `:reversediff`, `:tracker` or `:zygote` for models with large parameter vectors or linear algebra operations.
 See [Automatic Differentiation](autodiff) for details.

 ## Special care for `:tracker` and `:zygote`